 This allows us to reason about the first and second moment of the process, and also conclude convergence in probability of terms like \( \|\x_t\|^2/a_t \xrightarrow{p} 0,\) for any (scalar deterministic) sequence $a_t\to+\infty$ as $t\to \infty$.
 However, it still does not provide much more for the convergence of $C_\infty$ in distribution.
 In particular, we need much more sophisticated tools to argue about convergence of terms like $\s_t/\sqrt{t}$, $\Gamma_t/\sqrt{t}$, or even $\Gamma_t/t$ as $t\to \infty$ (beyond their expectation).

 Next, we build on another type of extensions to CLT known as ``Functional Central Limit Theorem'' that extends the Martingale CLT to Markov chains, connecting to their ``stochastic stability'' properties.
 For that, we need to establish, in the next section, the so-called ``uniform ergodicity'' of the underlying process as a stochastic stability notion that allows for such Functional CLT to hold.
-This analysis builds on ergodic theory \cite{meyn_markov_2009}, where some of the details are deferred to \Cref{sec:notation-uniform-ergodicity} to streamline the exposition of the results.
+This analysis builds on the ergodic theory \cite{meyn_markov_2009}.